-The directors of Equity Trustees Limited (the Responsible Entity) are responsible for the other information.
-The other information comprises the information included in the annual report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.
+The directors of the Responsible Entity are responsible for the other information.
+The other information obtained at the date of this auditor's report is information included in the Director's report, but does not include the financial report and our auditor's report thereon.